-We wish ${\cal V}(t)$ would monotonically decrease.
-By substituting the bound in \eqref{eq.ode-fg}, we have { } where $\beta>0$ is a fixed constant.
-The first two terms in the RHS of \eqref{eq.ode-lyap} are non-positive given that { $\alpha\geq 0$} and { $\beta\geq {\alpha C_g^2L_f^2}/{2}$}, but the last term can be either positive or negative.
+where $\beta>0$ is a fixed constant.
+The first two terms in the RHS of \eqref{eq.ode-lyap} are non-positive given that { $\alpha\geq 0$} and { $\beta\geq {\alpha C_g^2L_f^2}/{4}$}, but the last term can be either positive or negative.
 Following the \textbf{maximum descent principle} of ${\cal V}(t)$, we are motivated to use the following dynamics

 Directly implementing \eqref{eq.ode-y} in the discrete time is intractable.
-Instead, we approximate the continuous-time update by either the backward difference or the first-order Taylor expansion, given by
+Instead, we approximate the continuous-time update by either the backward difference or the Taylor expansion, given by

 where $k$ is the discrete iteration index, and $\gamma_k>0$ is the weight controlling the approximation.